Rue Case Study

 Derek Franson’s indie horror Rue unfolds a slow-burn nightmare over the course of eight tense minutes.
 Two schoolgirls simmer in detention following an altercation, while one recounts the terrifying myth of the short’s title—Rue, a vengeful spirit comprised of the dismembered hands of slaughtered missionaries.

-In true horror fashion, it’s not long before the spirit materializes, awoken by the ill feelings and driven by violent desire.
+In true horror fashion, it’s not long before the spirit materializes, awoken by ill feelings and driven by violent desire.

 The expertly crafted horror short stands as a precursor to a longer feature film that Franson currently has in development.
 This short is his pitch, revealing the tone and atmosphere that the final feature will present.